Agriculture

 The 6th minor irrigation census reveals that there are 23.14 million schemes for minor irrigation in India.
 Out of this, Uttar Pradesh has the biggest share of 17.2%.
 It is followed by Maharashtra, Madhya Pradesh, Tamil Nadu and Telangana.

-Government Schemes to Boost Irrigation
+What are the Government Schemes to Boost Irrigation?

 During 2015-16, the government of India introduced the Pradhan Mantri Krishi Sinchayee Yojana (PMKSY).
 Its goal is to ensure that physical access to water on farms is enhanced.
 Other key objectives include sustainable water conservation practices, better on-farm water use efficiency and the expansion of cultivable areas.